 Erin is a Ph.D student in Tel Aviv University’s Department of Archaeology and Ancient Near Eastern Cultures.
 Her doctoral studies focus on cult in the Northern Kingdom of Israel from the Iron I-IIB.
 Erin also completed her M. A. at Tel Aviv, and her thesis dealt with an early Iron Age hoard of metallic objects from Megiddo’s Area Q.

-Assaf Kleiman is a Ph.D candidate at the Department of Archaeology and Ancient Near Eastern Cultures at Tel Aviv University.
+Currently doing his post-doc in leipzig.
+Assaf Kleiman finished his Ph.D at the Department of Archaeology and Ancient Near Eastern Cultures at Tel Aviv University under the supervision of Prof. Israel Finkelstein and Prod.
+Benjamin Sass.
 His M.A thesis dealt with the Iron Age IIA ceramic assemblage exposed during the 1970’s at Tel Aphek.
 In his doctoral studies, he examines the settlement history and material culture of the border regions between the Northern Kingdom and Aram Damascus.
 He also a senior staff member of the Kiriath-Jearim expedition.

-Yana is currently finishing her second year of her undergraduate studies at Tel Aviv University.
+Yana is currently an M.A. student, under the supervision of Pro.
+Israel Finkelstein.
+Finished her undergraduate studies at Tel Aviv University.
 She did her field school at Tel Megiddo in 2016 and has since become a member of the expedition.
 Yana is also a staff member of the Kiriath-Jearim and Masada Expeditions.

 Technology in the Field